Employment

 Work collectively and contribute to your community!

-The Olympia Food Co-op is a truly unique place to work.
-Full time collective members receive equitable pay, excellent benefits, 20% discount on Co-op purchases, experience with consensus decision making, scheduling flexibility and the opportunity to hone a diverse set of skills.
+Collective staff receive equitable pay, excellent health benefits including dental and vision, alternative care, generous vacation accrual, retirement plan with 3% matching, a 20% discount on Co-op purchases, a charge account, experience with consensus decision making, scheduling flexibility and the opportunity to hone a diverse set of skills.
 From delivery processing to customer service, department management to meeting facilitation, policy making to financial coordination, the Co-op is looking for your talent and dedication.
-All positions involve both floor shifts and administrative duties and are payed equally within our collective structure.
+All collective positions involve both floor shifts and administrative/managerial duties and all these forms of work are payed equally within our collective structure.

 What do Staff Members Love about Working at the Co-op?